pldresearch/classifier-polyketone/README.md

 # classifier-polyketone
-Jupyter notebook files for polyketone classifier project
+This repository contains the relevant files to train the binary classifier and plot decision boundaries for the catalyst designs.

 Please cite this paper as:
 [....]